 November 15th, 2011

-NEW FINAL FOUROptimize Mobility, Preserve Infrastructure, Strengthen the Economy, by Catherine Higgins.
+NEW FINAL FOUROptimize Mobility, Preserve Infrastructure, by Catherine Higgins.

 Four statements that underscore UDOT’s responsibility as custodian of the state transportation system have been re-tooled to meet the changing technological, political and economic climate.